-Like so many areas of the country, Launceston shared in the nations fight against the French during the Napoleonic wars with many of the French prisoners of War being billeted in the town.
+Like so many areas of the country, Launceston shared in the nation’s fight against the French during the Napoleonic wars with many of the French prisoners of War being billeted in the town.
 Many of the prisoners were skilled craftsmen.
 If time hung heavily on their hands they turned to making objects from the materials they had about them (some of which can be seen on display at the Lawrence House Museum).

 There were at least eight weddings that are recorded in the St. Mary Magdalene registers, between French prisoners and Launceston women with the first taking place on November 18th, 1807, between Michael Justin Herimon, a surgeon of the French Navy, and Mary Prout Lenn.
-This was followed in 1808 by Yves Piere Marie Lemoine, and Jane Greed on July 10th, John Baptiste Babron, and Armenel Davy on October 22nd.
-And in 1809, John Joseph Gustave Alexander Acme Perrinet, and Mary Kenner, on January 14th, Augustin Bullot, and Deborah Harvey, on February 19th, Augustus Merie Reimel de Korene, and Ann Doan, on September 12th, Pierre Noblet, and Elizabeth Bray, on October 16th.
+This was followed in 1808 by Yves Piere Marie Lemoine, and Jane Greed on July 10th, and John Baptiste Babron, and Armenel Davy on October 22nd.
+In 1809, John Joseph Gustave Alexander Acme Perrinet, and Mary Kenner, on January 14th, Augustin Bullot, and Deborah Harvey, on February 19th, Augustus Merie Reimel de Korene, and Ann Doan, on September 12th, Pierre Noblet, and Elizabeth Bray, on October 16th.
 The final wedding recorded was on January 26th, 1812, between Charles Phildebert Dupenchey, and Rebecca Spear.

 Many from the district went off to fight with the Navy or Army but due to scant information only five can be remembered for their service, two of whom fought at ‘Waterloo.’